This is just a simple, introductory example intended for first time users of PC Guard DEMO version.

 At this point, PC Guard have created new, protected copy "c:\test\test-protected.exe" from original application "c:\test\test.exe".

-If you look at protected copy in Windows explorer and compare it to original application you will notice that size of protected application is higher then size of original application.
+If you look at protected copy in Windows explorer and compare it to original application you will notice that the size of protected application is higher than the size of original application.
 This is because additional protection code has been embedded into your application during protection process.
 This protection code will handle all licensing tasks for you!

 Protected application is at this point in locked state and will require activation on each computer where it is installed and run.
 Application can not be run without valid activation code.
 Each computer will require different activation code.